mcneela/Retina/demos/nldr/tutorial/tutorial.md

 For this demonstration we will be sectioning the Swiss Roll into five constituent parts and plotting their 2D projections individually.
-Thus we will need one 3D axes to hold the original 3D dataset, and five 2D axes to display each section's projection for a total of six axes altogether.
+Thus we will need one 3D axes to hold the original 3D dataset, and five 2D axes to display each section's projection.
+This yields a total of six axes altogether.
 We can use Matplotlib's `GridSpec` utility to arrange these axes in a 2 x 3 tabular fashion as follows:

     from matplotlib import gridspec